PrimeDAO/dapp-boilerplate-angular-bootstrap/README.md

 Future work could support other wallets which could be added in the login component.

 It uses the ethers library for connecting to smart contracts and shows how to displays erc20 balances.
+Future work could support more sophisticated smart contract interaction.

 ## Development server